bauervision/Unity-React-WebGl/README.md

 ## Setup

-Currently using the [React-Unity-WebGL](https://www.npmjs.com/package/react-unity-webgl) package to handle the comms.
+Currently using the [React-Unity-WebGL](https://www.npmjs.com/package/react-unity-webgl) package to handle the comms, so be sure to install that first.
+Then make sure you create your plugin below.

 ### `Unity Plugin`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Inside the `pluginFiles` folder, you will see 2 files, `UnityInteractions.cs` and `UnityWebCommPlugin.jslib`

+#### `.jslib`
+The  file needs to go inside of your Unity Project folder, `Assets/Plugins/WebGL` and contains the skeleton framework to allow Unity to communicate to the external browser.
+Add as many methods as you need

+#### `.cs`
+The `.cs` file can go inside of your Unity Scripts folder as per the usual.
+This script has the required code that imports the above plugin, and sets up the public methods that can be called to invoke the external communication.